hasura/agentic-data-access-benchmark/README.md

 [^25]: Toolformer: Language Models Can Teach Themselves to Use Tools
 [^26]: ToolQA: A Dataset for LLM Question Answering with External Tools
 [^27]: API-Bank: A Comprehensive Benchmark for Tool-Augmented LLMs
-[^28]: ACUTE-EVAL: Improved Dialogue Evaluation with Optimized Questions and Multi-turn Comparisons
 [^29]: Augmented Language Models: a Survey https://arxiv.org/pdf/2302.07842
 [^30]: ReAct: Synergizing Reasoning and Acting in Language Models
 [^31]: HotpotQA: A Dataset for Diverse, Explainable Multi-hop Question Answering